List of Kamen Rider Gaim characters: Kaito Kumon

-During the events of Kamen Sentai Gorider, Kaito becomes Aka-Rider (アカライダー, Aka Raidā), the red-colored member of Kamen Sentai Gorider (仮面戦隊ゴライダー, Kamen Sentai Goraidā).
+During the events of the web-exclusive miniseries Kamen Sentai Gorider, Kuroto Dan arranges the resurrection of Kaito, among other deceased Kamen Riders, to lure Emu Hojo into the Game World and kill him.
+However, Kazuma Kenzaki arrives to help Emu and the revived Riders stop Kuroto.
+During the fight, Kaito assumes the form of Akarider (アカライダー, Akaraidā) before joining the other fallen Riders in sacrificing themselves to defeat Kuroto and ensure Emu and Kenkazi's escape.

 Kaito Kumon is portrayed by Yutaka Kobayashi (小林 豊, Kobayashi Yutaka).
 As a child, Kaito is portrayed by Kurando Katayama (片山 蔵人, Katayama Kurando).

 Mitsuzane Kureshima

 Mitsuzane Kureshima (呉島 光実, Kureshima Mitsuzane), also known as "Micchy" (ミッチ, Mitchi) to his friends, is a smart yet manipulative member of Team Gaim who initially conceals his familial relation to his older brother Takatora and wealthy upbringing from his friends as well as his Beat Rider activities from his brother.
 Despite going to an elite school, Mitsuzane wishes to follow his own path rather than follow in his brother's.
 After his friend Kota Kazuraba is nearly killed by Kamen Rider Zangetsu, Mitsuzane convinces Sid to give him a Sengoku Driver so he can become Team Gaim's second Armored Rider, the Chinese soldier/dragon-themed Kamen Rider Ryugen (仮面ライダー龍玄, Kamen Raidā Ryūgen).
 (Note: "Ryugen" literally means "mysterious dragon" (龍玄, ryūgen).)

 Upon discovering Takatora is Zangetsu, Mitsuzane initially resolves to uncover the truth behind the Yggdrasil Corporation's ties to the Helheim Forest.
 However, his desire to protect Kota and their mutual friend Mai Takatsukasa from the truth and discovery of what happened to Team Gaim member Yuya Sumii leads Mitsuzane to help Takatora conceal information on the Helheim Forest instead.
 Eventually in the middle of the series, Mitsuzane went insane from the influences of both the Yggdrasil workers and the Overlords, secretly opposing Kota and the Armored Riders from the shadows before his treachery is made public.
 He eventually falls into despair once Ryoma's manipulations caused him to seemingly kill both Kota and Mai at the same time, eventually distancing himself from his former friends out of guilt.
 Only through the arrival of Kogane, Mitsuzane is able to obtain his closure after meeting Kota again, the two finally burying the hatchet before he joins his brother in hunting the Yggdrasil remnants.

-Utilizing one of several Lockseeds in conjunction with the Sengoku Driver, Mitsuzane can transform into Kamen Rider Ryugen.
-Additionally, he can alternate between varying Arms that each possess their own unique Arms Weapon, which are as follows:
+Utilizing the Budou (ブドウ, Budō) Lockseed in conjunction with the Sengoku Driver, Mitsuzane can transform into Kamen Rider Ryugen Budou Arms (ブドウアームズ, Budou Āmuzu).
+While transformed, he wields the Budou Ryuhou (ブドウ龍砲, Budō Ryūhō) handgun.
+Additionally, he can use other Lockseeds to assume varying Arms that each possess a unique Arms Weapon, which are as follows: